KCCHONG1997/NTU_CPROGRAMMING/README.md

-Here lies the question from APAS
+Here lies the question from NTU APAS System Year 1 Semester 1